stlmc/stlmc/tests/README.md

 make test-reachability
 ```

-Compare Z3 with the existing Yices benchmark logs for every Yices model case:
+Compare CVC5 and Z3 with the existing Yices benchmark logs for every Yices
+model case:

 ```sh
 make test-solver-equivalence